petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-security/claritys-authentication-and-sso-requirements.md

 Liferay can seamlessly integrate with various user directories.
 This means Clarity can sync user groups from their existing solutions to streamline user management and permissions in Liferay.
 We'll explore this in a later module.

-## User Management and Authorization Requirements
+## Authorization and User Management Requirements

 User management is an important part of any organization's IT procedures and policies.
 A robust user management system goes beyond just assigning roles.
-It empowers you to define granular permissions for various actions, including application functionalities, content creation, and access to sensitive information.
+It empowers you to define granular permissions for platform actions, including application functionalities, content creation, and access to sensitive information.
 This ensures only authorized users can perform specific tasks, safeguarding data throughout the employee lifecycle, especially during crucial stages like onboarding and offboarding.

 Let's take a closer look at Clarity's specific user management requirements.